Google Ads policies

 Editorial & technical requirements

 We want to deliver ads that are engaging for users without being annoying or difficult to interact with, so we've developed editorial requirements to help keep your ads appealing to users.
-We've also specified technical requirements to help users and advertisers get the most out of the variety of ad formats we offer.
+We've also specified technical requirements to help users and advertisers get the most out of the variety of ad formats that we offer.

-In order to provide a quality user experience, Google requires that all ads, extensions, and destinations meet high professional and editorial standards.
-We only allow ads that are clear, professional in appearance, and that lead users to content that is relevant, useful, and easy to interact with.
+In order to provide a quality user experience, Google requires that all ads, extensions and destinations meet high professional and editorial standards.
+We only allow ads that are clear, professional in appearance and that lead users to content that is relevant, useful and easy to interact with.